mackysoft/Choice/README.md

 ## What is Weighted Random Selector ?

-WeightedSelect is an algorithm for randomly selecting elements based on their weights.
+Weighted Random Selector is an algorithm for randomly selecting elements based on their weights.

 For example.
 - Drop items based on rarity.
 - Events that occur with a certain probability

 It can be used to determine things with probability.

+Choice is a library that was created to make it easier to implement.

 Great introduction article on Weighted Random Select: https://blog.bruce-hill.com/a-faster-weighted-random-choice